azat-co/practicalnode/chapter1/chapter1.md

 ## Object Literal Notation

-Node object notation is the same as JavaScript which means it is super readable and compact:
+Node object notation is the same as JavaScript, which means it is super readable and compact:

 ```js
 const car = {